Nastel/remoraj/README.md

 ## VM identification

-To identify VM you can set system property (java -D) `remora.vmid` to any readable token identifying the process remoraJ are attached to.
+To identify your VM: can set system property (`java -D`) `remora.vmid` to any readable token identifying the process remoraJ are attached to.
 By default it will use `ManagementFactory.getRuntimeMXBean().getName()` result.

 **NOTE:** Default `remora.vmid` value might be not available on every VM's implementation and may be platform dependent.